iominh/minhongrails.github.io/_posts/2013-05-12-why-i-skipped-business-school.md

 I believe school teaches you skills far more valuable than the actual subject
 material: the ability to learn and the discipline to meet your goals.
-While attending graduate school I also learned that you learn much better studying topics that interest you.
+While attending graduate school I also discovered that you learn much better studying topics that interest you.
 Furthermore, instead of spending $80k, why not learn what you like on your own and spend that $80k towards an actual business?